jkchuong/Market-Mayhem/README.md

 A small game made in Unreal Engine 5 with scripting in C++ and Blueprints.

-Featuring messy movement of shopping carts in a rush to buy everything on your shopping list before a timer runs out.
+Featuring messy movement of shopping carts in a rush to buy as much as you can before a timer runs out.

+Download the latest at [itch.io](https://jcsoup.itch.io/market-mayhem)!